thiagokalid/ml-ultrasonic-flaw-detection-ecndt2026/REPRODUCING.md

 You'll need a working Python 3 environment with all packages described in `requirements.txt` or `pyproject.toml`.

-Instead of manually installing them, they can all be automatically installed using a virtual environments (venv):
+Instead of manually installing them, they can all be automatically installed using a virtual environment (venv):

 1. Inside the cloned repository (or an unzipped version), create a new virtual by
    ```